yanlynnnnn/tp/docs/UserGuide.md

 Outcome:

-1. GrAb3 will close its window.
+1. Homerce will close its window.

 {Example outcome screenshot}

 ### Saving the Data - Can consider moving to about.

-GrAB3 data are saved in the hard disk automatically after any command that changes the data.
+Homerce data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ## Future Feature Enhancement v2.0